Toast Payroll: Assign or Change Employee Jobs or Locations

 Deactivate Position checkbox under the Reason field on the Position Detail page

-5. Press Submit at the bottom of the page.
+5. Select Submit at the bottom of the page.

 Back to top